Maria Contreras-Sweet: Fortius Holdings, LLC

 After leaving public office, Contreras-Sweet joined with Edward P. Roski to form Fortius Holdings, LLC, a private venture capital firm that sought to invest in small business with an emphasis in Latino-owned and women-owned businesses.

 ProAmérica Bank

 In 2006, Contreras-Sweet became the Founding Chairwoman of the first Latino-formed commercial bank in California in over 35 years, ProAmérica Bank.
-ProAmérica Bank targets the small business community is Southern California.
+ProAmérica Bank targets the small business community in Southern California.
 Maria Contreras-Sweet recruited such notable co-organizers as Henry Cisneros, Edward P. Roski, Alex Chaves, and Solomon Trujillo.
 ProAmérica Bank's client base includes some of California's most important corporations, foundations, non-profits, and small businesses.

 Public sector

 State legislature

 Contreras-Sweet first experienced public service as a secretary for Leo T. McCarthy when he was the Speaker of the California State Assembly.
 She used her time with him to gain exposure and understanding of the state legislative process.
 Recognized for her growing know-how and ambition, California Senator Joseph B. Montoya appointed Contreras-Sweet as field deputy where she engaged in constituency affairs, legislative analysis, and public policy proposals.